ianbillett/thanos/tutorials/katacoda/thanos/3-receiver/intro.md

-# Intro: Downsampling and unlimited metric retention for Prometheus
+# Intermediate: Ingesting metrics data from unreachable sources with Thanos Receive

-They say that [Thanos](thanos.io) is a set of components that can be composed into a highly available metric system with **unlimited storage capacity** and that it can be added **seamlessly** on top of existing Prometheus deployments. 🤔🤔
+The [Thanos](thanos.io) project defines a set of components that can be composed together into a highly available metric system with **unlimited storage capacity** that **seamlessly** integrates into your existing Prometheus deployments.

-In this course you can experience all of this yourself.
+In this course you get first-hand experience building and deploying this infrastructure yourself.

-In this tutorial, you will learn about:
+In this tutorial, you will learn:

-* How to start uploading your Prometheus data seamlessly to cheap object storage thanks to Thanos sidecar.
-* How to further query your data in object storage thanks to Thanos Store Gateway.
+* How to ingest metrics data from Prometheus instances that are unreachable from your infrastructure.
-* How to query both fresh and older data in easy way through Thanos Querier.
+* How to setup a Thanos Querier to access this data.

-All of this allows you to keep your metrics in cheap and reliable object storage, allowing virtually unlimited metric retention for Prometheus.
+* How Thanos Receive is different from Thanos Sidecar, and when is the right time to use each of them.

+This will allow you to setup infrastucture

 > NOTE: This course uses docker containers with pre-built Thanos, Prometheus, and Minio Docker images available publicly.
-> However, a similar scenario will work with any other deployment method like Kubernetes or systemd, etc.

 ### Prerequisites

-Please complete first intro course about GlobalView before jumping into this one! 🤗
+Please complete tutorial #1 first: [Global View and seamless HA for Prometheus](https://www.katacoda.com/thanos/courses/thanos/1-globalview) 🤗

 ### Feedback